sergmap/NeuroNetwork/README.md

 # NeuroNetwork
-Here is my test in Neuro perceptrons - just testing
+Here is my test in Neuro perceptrons - just for experiments